wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 # Verified Action Approvals

 VAAs are Wormhole's core messaging primitive.
-They are packets of cross-chain data that are emitted any time a cross-chain application contract interacts with the Core Contract.
+They are packets of cross-chain data emitted whenever a cross-chain application contract interacts with the Core Contract.

 The basic VAA has two components: a Header and a Body.